 - You can sell both digital and physical goods

-- gives complete control over your site.
-You can do whatever you want – you can manage everything and anything in your store.
-You will be in charge of managing the taxes, your customers, products etc.
+- Gives complete control over your site.
+You can manage everything and anything in your store.
+You will be in charge of managing the taxes, your customers, products, etc.

 - You can ship or limit shipping to wherever you like.

 - WooCommerce comes bundled with the ability to accept major credit cards, PayPal, BACS (bank transfers), and cash on delivery

 - WooCommercce’s functionalities are very easily extendable and there are a lot of extensions available.

 You can set up a WooCommerce store in just the following steps.